SamerArkab/PSPricesWorldwide/README.md

 <br>This program will iterate through the PlayStation store website of 20 different countries, search for the user's desire game, retrieve the game's price, details and poster image.

 #### Important Info
 This website is hosted on GitHub-Pages which is a simple static file hosting service.
 In order to run this application using Flask you'll need to do the following:
 - Download the files
 - Run Flask server:
   - open Command Prompt
-  - change directory to where the files are located
+  - change directory to where the project's files are located
   - type "flask run" (All packages in #setup must be installed beforehand)
 - Use the site by searching for your favorite games' prices :)

 #### Technologies